 Besides this substantial complaint, this food is also quite expensive.

-10. True Acre Foods Chicken & Vegetable Recipe
+11. True Acre Foods Chicken & Vegetable Dog Food

 We wanted to like this food.
 It looks great on the outside.
 It includes plenty of fiber to support your dog’s digestion, as well as a host of omega fatty acids to support your dog’s skin and coat.
 It is also free of many artificial ingredients.